mckennapsean/dissertation/content/05-security.md

 Such hacks are becoming increasingly prevalent and sophisticated, making the maintenance of a safe and secure computer network challenging, yet critical.
-Maintaining security on these computer networks is tricky, particularly due to the scale of the data as well as the constantly evolving nature of cyber security attacks [@Erbacher2010a; @Best2014].
+Maintaining security on these computer networks is tricky, particularly due to the scale of the data as well as the constantly evolving nature of cybersecurity attacks [@Erbacher2010a; @Best2014].
 Often, these attacks require a human interpretation in order to uncover, stop, and recover from them [@DAmico2008].
 Network analysts struggle with a very data-intensive task for which it is easy to make mistakes, errors, and miscalculations [@Erbacher2010a].
 Visualization is one way for analysts to both explore and present this large data space, but analysts have been known to be hesitant about trusting visualizations for their own workflows [@Fink2009].

-In this chapter, we describe a design study focusing on the domain of cyber security.
+In this chapter, we describe a design study focusing on the domain of cybersecurity.
 In this design study, we worked with two dozen cybersecurity experts over the span of two years with the goal of improving how analysts discover and present interesting anomalies and patterns within computer network data.
 To the best of our knowledge, this is the first end-to-end design study within this domain.
-Conducting the design study presented an interesting set of design
-constraints: limited access to the analysts and data, multiple types of end-users, and deployment limitations.
+Conducting the design study presented an interesting set of design constraints: limited access to the analysts and data, multiple types of end-users, and deployment limitations.
 Some of these constraints go against guidelines for conducting design studies from the nine-stage framework, such as arguments for an up-front winnowing of users and collection of data